angelicagardner/tech-talks-digest/README.md

 | [GOTO Conferences](https://www.youtube.com/@GOTO-) | 🌎 | Software Architecture & Tech Leadership |
 | [InfoQ](https://www.youtube.com/@infoq) | 🌎 | High-level System Design, Architecture Trends, Engineering Leadership |
 | [PyCon US](https://www.youtube.com/@PyConUS) | 🇺🇸 | CPython Internals, Language Evolution, MLOps & AI Infrastructure, Scalable Web Systems |

+## Disclaimer

+This repository is licensed under the [MIT License](LICENSE).
+All original conference talks, videos and links referenced in this repository are the intellectual property of their respective authors, speakers, and organizations.
+The summaries and "Key Takeaways" provided are my personal study notes and interpretations.
+They are intended for educational and research purposes under "Fair Use" principles.
+This repository does not host or redistribute original copyrighted files (video files).